 The great characteristic about creating content upgrades to help build your list is that it works.
 It’s easy and you don’t have to design anything new if you don’t want to.

 Don’t make creating content upgrades harder than it is.
-It only needs to be serviceable to your audience, relevant to what they’re consuming and quick to read,
+It only needs to be serviceable to your audience, relevant to what they’re consuming and quick to read, utilize, or implement.

 Text Links vs. Pain Text Opt-Ins vs. Graphic Opt-In Forms